 Change of plans

 More importantly, I realized that all of this doesn’t have to be done now, in this year.
-There’s no reason rush.
-And I certainly didn’t want to rush myself into something new and loose what is was all about in the first place.
+There’s no reason to rush.
+And I certainly didn’t want to rush myself into something new and loose what it’s been all about in the first place.
 Slowing down.
-Following your dreams is something different than chasing them.
+Following your dreams is something different from chasing them.
 Chasing happiness and get back exhausted, disappointed.
-The Balkans are still fascinating me and I still want to spend more time there, but I kind of got the feeling that I neglected my own roots.
+The Balkans are still fascinating to me and I still want to spend more time there, but I kind of got the feeling that I neglected my own roots.

 The Netherlands versus the Balkans

 Nevertheless, I also have (or had) this image of the Netherlands (and the rest of Western Europe) that it’s a bit cold, stiff, not very hospitable.
-That’s it’s “one for himself”, an individualistic society.
-An society where it’s all about performing, achieving.
+That it is “one for himself”, an individualistic society.
+A society where it’s all about performing, achieving.
 About reaching certain (life)goals.
-A society where you can live a damn good life, as long as your running along in the (same) race.
+A society where you can live a damn good life, as long as you’re running along in the (same) race.
 That’s how this “West versus the Balkans” concept started to control me.
 With of course the Balkans on the “good” side.